Skip to main content

 What this dot point is asking

-You must write KspK_{sp} expressions, link KspK_{sp} to molar solubility, and predict precipitation.
+TASC expects you to write KspK_{sp} expressions, link KspK_{sp} to molar solubility (including salts with coefficients greater than one), apply the common ion effect, and predict precipitation.

 The dissolution equilibrium